Street Survival - Advanced Defensive Driving

 Free YouTube Subscription

-What should you check before getting behind the wheel?
-Why is it important to inspect your tires, windows, and leaks before every drive?
-And how can a quick walkaround help you spot problems before they become serious?
+What should you check before starting your drive?
+Why is it important to inspect your tires, windows, and look for leaks every time?
+How can a quick walk-around help you identify problems before they become serious?

-Whether you are preparing for a short daily drive or a long-distance journey, taking a moment to assess your vehicle's condition can make a big difference.
-These habits help you stay alert, maintain focus, and protect both yourself and others on the road.
 How do you know if your car is truly ready for the road ahead?

+Whether you’re preparing for a short daily trip or a long-distance journey, taking a moment to assess your vehicle’s condition makes a big difference.
+These pre-drive habits help you stay alert, maintain focus, and protect both yourself and others on the road.
+Approaching your vehicle is the perfect time for a quick visual inspection of key areas.
+This simple routine catches potential hazards early, reduces stress, and sets the stage for a smooth and safe trip.

 Cat sitting under parked car during pre-drive inspection check for safety and road readiness